noobhacker02/AI-Auto-Inspector-Quotation-Bot/README.md

 The system uses **Computer Vision** to detect damage, **Agentic AI** to look up repair costs in a database, and **Automation Tools** to book appointments and generate formal PDF quotations instantly.

 It is built on a **Microservices Architecture** using n8n, separating the "Brain" (The Agent) from the "Hands" (Document Generation & Emailing).
+I have A version 2.0 as well though I wont be releasing it online soon but here's the documentaion link - https://tinyurl.com/TS2071 though if you want to see and use it mail me at talhatalha1971@gmail.com
 ---

 ## ✨ Key Features